celo-org/build-with-celo-hackathon/CLIXPESA/README.md

 #### Summary

 During the course of this Hackathon, we intend to polish on our ROSCA feature and work on a **P2P lending/microloans** feature.
 While members of a chama can be able to borrow from each other within their savings group.
 We would like to extend lending/small loans to members outside of saving groups.
 Such that, a user can have access to cheap loans from already established Chamas.
 We believe this will be very useful to support low-income earners and struggling small businesses.
-Chamas that invest in the microloans pool are entitle to share of interest from the loans.
+Chamas that invest in the microloans pool are entitled a share of interest from the loans.

 ##### Positive outcomes
 - Interest for participating chamas.